darren-a/ruby-notes/README.md

   fib_nums
 end

-# my solution was ok-ish and worked but is not as good.
+# my solution (below) was a decent effort and worked, but is not as good in several important ways.
 Where a/A is better:
 a) it's cleaner in general
 b) it starts with an array of the first two numbers and handles all three initial conditions (n = 0; 1; 2) by using :take to grab from the start array
-c) the 'until' reads naturally and stops when the array of solutions reaches 'n'; closely matches the problem description.
-Mine starts with 'i' as 1 (generally try to keep index counters starting at zero) and my end condition stops at n - 1
+c) the 'until' reads naturally and stops when the array of solutions reaches 'n' - this closely matches the English problem description.
+Mine starts with 'i' as 1 (generally try to keep index counters starting at zero) and my condition stops at n - 1; it's a bit clunky
+d) it's elegant and natural to look at the last two elements of the array when adding to make the next Fibonacci number as that is how they are mathematically defined.
+Mine starts at the beginning and looks ahead.
+e) I used an explicit return but I probably wrote this before I was hip to Ruby's implicitness (not a big deal).

 def fibs(n)
   return [0] if n == 1